iristamsalu/KEM381_project3/README.md

 - **config.py**: Parses and validates command-line arguments, and stores simulation parameters in a structured Configuration dataclass.
 - **plotting.py**: Handles visualization and trajectory saving.
 - **requirements.txt**: A list of packages and libraries needed to run the programs.
-- **forces_parallel.py***: Has same functins as forces_jit.py but with parallel computing.
-To use this module, replace the content of forces_jit.py with forces_parallel.py content (name has to be forces_jit.py or running) and run with the flag --use_jit.
+- **forces_parallel.py***: Has same functions as forces_jit.py but uses parallel computing.
+To use this module, replace the content of forces_jit.py with forces_parallel.py content (name has to be forces_jit.py for running) and run with the flag --use_jit.
 The module is not tested.

 ### Installing Requirements
 To install the necessary requirements in a virtual environment, use the following command: